qashield/qabot/README.md

 It's useful to document your intentions or to prevent a statement from running, for example during development.

-Simple, place a # before any line and it will be ignored by Architect.
+Simple, place a # before any line and it will be ignored by QAshield.

 	# This is ignored by the parser
 	Scenario: Comments Example